return-STEM/programming-guides/guide/introcpp/arithmetic.md

 >>> 0
 ```

-Congratulations, you just wrote four expressions with literals and an operator.
+You just wrote four expressions with literals and an operator.
 All of this looks good, except the last one.
 We wrote `1 / 4`, but got an output of 0.
 How can this be?
 If I enter it in a calculator, I get `0.25`.
 What we need to understand is C++ operators handle things differently when you use different `types`.
 Previously, we dealt with variables having types.
 However, we set them equal to literals.
 These literals thus have a type.
 In the example above, all of the literals have a type of `int` .
 An expression containing only integers will result in an answer that is an integer.

 This type of division has a special name: `integer division`.
 To do integer division in your head, think of what the value would actually be, and then throw out whatever is after the decimal place.
 In this case, you would get 0.25, and when you throw away what ever is after the decimal point, you are left with zero which is exactly what we got.